marc-q/doctra/doc/export_md.md

 export_md
 =========
-Exports the objects in Markdown to a file named @filename.
+Exports the @nodes in Markdown to a file named @filename.

 **Parameters**

 **Name** | **Description**
 -------- | ---------------
-objs | The list head.
+nodes | The list head.
 filename | The name of the documentation file.

 **Returns**